 - Use a whole pound of butter (melted).
 Yeah.
 Four sticks.

-- Use a whole bottle of Worcestershire sauce because it’s delicious.
+- Use a whole bottle of Worcestershire sauce (the big bottle) because it’s delicious.

 - Use plenty of seasonings (garlic powder, onion powder, celery seed, paprika).